mikey1384/twinkle-content/README.md

 ## Setup:

-0. Ensure that Node 12+ is installed
+0. Ensure that the latest Node JS is installed
 1. Install yarn `npm install -g yarn`
 1. git clone https://github.com/mikey1384/twinkle-network.git [your directory name]
 1. Run `yarn install` at the directory where you cloned the git repository.
-1. Inside /source/constants there is a file titled "rename this to URL.js" rename it to URL.js

 finally, run: